sweirich/lambda-n-ways/README.md

 ## Running the benchmark suite

+Overally, the harness is extremely fiddly and requires editing [Main](bench/Main.hs), [Suite](lib/Suite.hs), and the [Makefile](Makefile) to control what implementations are benchmarked with what terms.

 The entry point to the benchmark suite is defined by several targets in the [Makefile](Makefile).
-Each target produces output in the `results/XXX/` directory, where `XXX` is the name of the machine used to run the benchmark.
+Each target produces criterion output in the `results/XXX/` directory, where `XXX` is the name of the machine used to run the benchmark.

     make timing
        -- normalize large term, alpha equivalence, conversion to/from named rep